 Collecting Evidence of Infestation

 Take photographs of the room before you leave, including close-up shots of dead or live bugs or evidence of their presence, along with wider shots that cover the entire room.
-Also, take photos of your bite marks as proof that you were bitten.
+Evidence of bed bugs could include eggs that appear as small round specks, sheddings, and rust-colored or black fecal spots on bedding.
+Also, take photographs of your bite marks as proof that you were bitten.